manuelgentile/inforob/README.md

 * start the ACT-R software
 * run the python client inforob.py (python inforob.py)

 The current version of the dialogue is in the Italian language.
-An English version will be released soon!
+The English version of the dialogue is available at https://github.com/manuelgentile/inforob/blob/main/inforob_en.py